 Welcome to Hanson Reserve Velodrome!
 It’s a great place to race and train away from cars, under lights, all year round.
-After a 13 year hiatus, the 404.48 metre velodrome returned to service by the City of Port Adelaide Enfield in April 2019, with a new concrete track with velodrome surfacing, safety fence and gates, and there is a new playground, picnic areas and coin operated BBQ at Turn 3 with more improvements to come.
+After a 13 year hiatus, the 404.48 metre velodrome returned to service by the City of Port Adelaide Enfield in April 2019, with a new concrete track with velodrome surfacing, safety fence and gates, and there is a new playground, picnic areas and coin operated BBQ at Turn 3, and a fitness track and lawned areas surrounding the track.
 We have fully equipped and recently volunteer-renovated clubrooms adjacent (shared with Kilkenny CC), including a canteen, toilets, showers and change rooms for your comfort and convenience while riding at one of our sessions.
 The clubrooms and car parking are at the corner of Fifth Avenue and The Parkway, Woodville Gardens.
 For driving, cycling or public transport directions, click here or the map below.

 Note that our sessions give us exclusive use of the velodrome and infield and riders must register/sign-on for each session.
 Similarly, other sports or coaches may book the track or oval, which means the velodrome is for their use (the oval and track cannot be used by cycling and ball sports simultaneously).
-Outside of those times, the oval and velodrome will be free for general community use* (*note as of June 2019 the site is still closed for construction activities).
+Outside of those times, the oval and velodrome are free for general community use.
 General community use means you may use the track during those times, but be aware of other people and animals using the space - they have as much a right to be there as you do, so be aware of the hazards other people and pets create, as well as the hazard you are to them.

 Before getting on track, even if you have ridden at another velodrome often, we ask you please read ‘Hanson Reserve Riding Etiquette’ as there may be some differences to other velodromes.
 You can find out what the track markings mean here.